 Duval County votes for its sheriff on March 19, the first of more than 300 sheriff elections in 2019.
 Mike Williams, a Republican first elected in 2015, is running for re-election.
-He faces Democrat Tony Cummings, a former officer in the sheriff’s department whom the Political Report interviewed in January.
+He faces Democrat Tony Cummings, a former officer in the sheriff’s department.
 Today, the Political Report reviews some of the election’s stakes on policing practices, immigration, and transparency.

 Andrew Pantazi of the Florida Times-Union reported this month that the number of people shot by the police had dropped significantly over the past three years, and that it fell last year to its lowest level in at least 13 years.
 Pantazi also reported that the JSO had reviewed shootings involving 12 officers since Williams took office, and that “none of the 12 officers were required to undergo additional training or an internal-affairs review.”
 The JSO investigates shootings internally.